Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Iterated penalty method

 \subsubsection{Pressure robustness}

-Finally, we verify the asymptotic pressure robustness property of the iterated penalty method for the Scott--Vogelius element.
-As in Section~\ref{sec:press-rob}, we follow~\cite[Example 1.1]{John2017} and we consider the parameters $\Ra\in\{10^1, 10^2, 10^3, 10^4\}$.
-Recall that the given function $f$ in~\eqref{eq:ipm} depends on this parameter.
-Figure~\ref{fig:IPM-pressure_robustness} shows the error norms after $1,5,10$ and $15$ iterations, respectively.
+Finally, we visualise the asymptotic pressure robustness property of the iterated penalty method for the Scott--Vogelius element.
+As in Section~\ref{sec:press-rob}, we follow~\cite[Example 1.1]{John2017} and we consider $\Ra\in\{10^{11}, 10^{12}, 10^{13}\}$.
+Recall that the given function $F$ in~\eqref{eq:ipm} depends on this parameter.
+Figure~\ref{fig:IPM-pressure_robustness} shows the error norms after $5,10, 15$ and $20$ iterations, respectively.

 We observe that the scaling of the velocity error with $\Ra$ decreases with increasing number of iterations.
-For $i=15$ iterations its qualitative behaviour is similar to the error of the Scott--Vogelius solution, see Fig.~\ref{fig:SV_TH_direct_pressure_robustness_loglog}.
+For $i=15$ and $i=20$ iterations its qualitative behaviour is similar to the error of the Scott--Vogelius solution, see Fig.~\ref{fig:SV_TH_direct_pressure_robustness_loglog}.